← Articles·🌱 Beginner Guides7 min read

 What if I don’t have a permanent mandir?

 That is completely fine.
-A permanent mandir can be beautiful, but it is not the only valid form of home worship.
-A small shelf, a clean table, or a tray-based altar can still support meaningful puja.
+A permanent mandir can be beautiful, but a small shelf, a clean table, or a tray-based altar works just as well for daily worship — set up with the same puja tray system described above.

 Why children can still connect in a small space